 The main species covered is Grey Heron but Little Egret is fully included, as are rarer species of colonial waterbirds such as Cattle Egrets (which nested in the UK for the first time in 2008).
 Nest counts of Cormorants are also collected, especially where they are nesting alongside herons.
 Data are shared with county recorders and for rare species with the Rare Breeding Birds Panel.

 The long history of the Heronries Census has been interspersed with periodic Heronries Surveys which have expanded upon its coverage in particular years.
 Heronries Surveys (of varying aims and scope) were undertaken in 1928, 1954, 1964, 1985 and 2003.
 The count data from all these surveys are integrated fully with the Heronries Census database.
+We are undertaking another Heronries Survey in 2018.

 How to take part